-CTS: The contractor completed the installation of the Uninterruptible Power Supply, Supervisory Control and Data Acquisition (SCADA), and Electro-Viscous Fan testing.
+CTS: The contractor completed the plumbing installation at the plaza level.
 The contractor continued testing the elevators and escalators.
-The contractor began the train testing phase at the crossover and train platform.
-The installation of the cavern grouting to embed the waterproof membrane was completed.
+Testing of the security system continued.
+The contractor continued the train testing phase at the crossover and train platform.
 The street work and the monitoring and surveying are ongoing.

-YBM: The contractor has completed installing the archeological display and the ticketing area at the concourse level.
-The contractor has completed installing the traction power gear, and testing the SCADA and elevators.
-The contractor completed terminating wire for blue light emergency phones.
-The installation of signage and sculptures was completed, and the room pressure testing was completed.
+YBM: The contractor continued installing the traction power gear and testing the SCADA system.
+The Closed Circuit Television (CCTV) testing for elevators continued.
+The contractor continued terminating wiring for the blue light emergency phones.
+The functionality testing of elevators and escalators is ongoing, and the room pressure testing continues.
+The contractor continued the installation of signage and sculptures.

-STS: Installation of the traction power conduit and other electrical conduit inside the tunnels continued.
+STS: Installation and pulling of blue light cables inside the tunnels continued.
 The platform construction at 4th Street and Brannan Street continued.
 Testing of the Automated Train Control System (ATCS) and radio system continued.
-The contractor continued installing the surface signal work on 4th Street and the OCS at 4th and King streets.
+The contractor continued installing the surface signal work on 4th Street, as well as streetlights and trolley OCS.